EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/unibody-rust-repair-part-10/index.md

 ---
-title: "XJ - Ass Cancer Rehab Part 10: The Finishing Touches"
+title: "XJ - Unibody Rust Repair Part 10: The Finishing Touches"
 date: 2021-01-02
 type: post
-featuredImage: "/post/xj/ass-cancer-rehab-part-10/images/37.jpg"
+featuredImage: "/post/xj/unibody-rust-repair-part-10/images/37.jpg"
 ---

 The epoxy primer I used on the underside of my repairs is some pretty good stuff, but I wanted just a hair more protection down there.
 And after all can you really say you did a rust repair job on your Jeep if bedliner wasn't involved?
 Because of that I picked up some UPOL Raptor liner to spray.
 I bought the 4qt spray kit because I wanted some leftover bedliner to spray my new rear bumper later on but I'm getting ahead of myself.